-- Restitution is intended to help students correct their wrong-doings by fixing the problem or by providing service to the school that restores the damage done to individuals, the facility, or the school culture. - Detentions can be issued in two ways: - Lunch hour detentions are served usually the day of the infraction at lunch break in a supervised room. - After school detentions are held from 3.30 4.30pm.
-Parents will be notified by email at least one day in advance so that transportation may be arranged. - Behavior Plans are created for students who show a pattern of repeating behavior(s).
+- Restitution is intended to help students correct their wrong-doings by fixing the problem or by providing service to the school that restores the damage done to individuals, the facility, or the school culture. - Detention can be issued in two ways: - Lunch hour detention is served usually the day of the infraction at lunch break in a supervised room. - o After school detention is from 3.30 4.30 p.m.
+Parents will be notified by email at least one day in advance so that transportation may be arranged. - Behavior Plan is created for students who show a pattern of repeating behavior(s).
 Students may be required to have their behavior signed off by classroom teachers and reported to administration on a daily basis.
-Failure to meet the expectations of the day may result in subsequent discipline. - Suspensions are the temporary removal of a student from school for various reasons which include but are not limited to disrespect for an adult, lack of cooperation, or disrupting the teaching and learning process.
+Failure to meet the expectations of the day may result in subsequent discipline. - Suspension is the temporary removal of a student from school for various reasons which include but are not limited to disrespect for an adult, lack of cooperation, or disrupting the teaching and learning process.
 Students who are suspended lose their social privileges and extra-curricular eligibility for the duration of the suspension.
-Suspended students are not allowed to participate in school activities. - In-School Suspensions are served in the office or a classroom designated by administration during the school days.
-Students will work independently on their assigned work and will have alternate break times.

-- Out of School Suspensions are served at home.
+Suspended students are not allowed to participate in school activities. - In-School Suspension is served in the office or a classroom designated by administration during the school days.
+Students will work independently on their assigned work and will have alternate break times. - Out of School Suspension is served at home.
 The student is responsible during the period of suspension for obtaining and completing the assignments given during the period of absence from classes.
-Students suspended out of school are not allowed on the premises at any time during their suspension. - Behavioral Probation is determined by the administration for chronic or serious violations of school conduct.
+Students suspended out of school are not allowed on the premises at any time during their suspension.
+In order for a student to return to school a parent meeting with either the Dean of Students, Vice Principal, or Principal must take place.

+- Behavioral Probation is determined by the administration for chronic or serious violations of school conduct.
 Behavioral probation includes a designated period of time, usually with disciplinary sanctions, given to the student to prove him/herself as a responsible member of the student body.
 Students on behavioral probation are restricted from participation in school activities unless Principal approval has been given. - Expulsion is the permanent removal of the student from the student body and may occur for serious and/or repeated offenses.
 Only the Head of School, following the policy stated in the school board policy handbook and after recommendation of the Principal, has the authority to make the decision to expel a student.
 Students who are expelled for disciplinary reasons are not allowed to return to campus to attend any activities, nor may they re-enroll at a later date.